Congruences modulo powers of $3$ for generalized Frobenius partitions $C\Psi_{6,0}$: Preliminaries

-In the proof of Theorem \ref{cpsi-6-0}, we require some identities among eta-quotients.
-These identities can be verified with the theory of modular functions.
-Regarding to the valence formula in the modular forms, Garvan has written a MAPLE package called ETA.
-See
+The proof of Theorem \ref{cpsi-6-0} relies on some identities among eta-quotients.
+These identities can be verified using the theory of modular functions.
+By making use of the valence formula for modular forms, Garvan has written a MAPLE package called ETA; see